How to improve your German accent

 Let’s have a look at how to sound more a like a German.
-Although, let me tell you, there actually is not the one and only German accent, but several ones, depending on the region you’re from.
-So, if after practising what you’re about to read, you still have a bit of an accent left, just say you’re from Bavaria and people will nod pitifully and give up on the topic.
+Although, let me tell you, there actually is not the one and only German accent, but several dialects, depending on the region you’re from.
+So, if after practicing what you’re about to read, you still have a bit of an accent left, just say you’re from Bavaria and people will nod pitifully and give up on the topic.

 The R in German is not like any other: Not like the Spanish, the French, the Russian and certainly not like the English one.
 We could go on here, but I guess you got the point.
 It has two main ways of being pronounced:

 At the end of a word in combination with an E, it becomes an A: So, we don’t say “Dönerrrrr” in German, but more likely “Döna”.
 Easy peasy.
 It gets trickier when it is at the beginning or in the middle of a word.
 To train that pronunciation, I recommend my students to take a mouthful of water and gurgle.
 The place where you make the water move is exactly the same place where the R is formed, just not as intense.
 It’s like one quick gurgling with your own saliva.
 Hmmm, yummy… ”Döna”, anyone?